CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 **Status:**</br>
 **Link to recommendation:**</br>

 16. Click just after each section, to get your cursor in the right place.
-In the **dynamic content box**, click on **See more** and match each line to the following content:
+In the **dynamic content box**, match each line to the following content by selecting in the list:

 Recommendation: `Properties Display Name`</br>
 Description: `Properties Metadata Description`</br>